 Should I choose a smooth or textured finish for my shutters?
-Smooth finish shutters have a more fashionable look, while shutters with a textured finish look a bit more historic.
-However the perks to each style of plantation shutter finish go a little bit farther, and in the end come down to your own personal preference.Perks of shutters with a smooth finish – A smooth finish to your shutters give you a solid, sleek, modern look.
+Shutters with a smooth finish tend to look more fashionable and suave, while shutters with a textured finish look a bit more historic.
+But the perks to each style of plantation shutter finish go a little bit farther, and in the end come down to your own personal preference.Perks of shutters with a smooth finish – A smooth finish to your shutters give you a solid, sleek, modern look.
 If you don’t have any other wood surfaces like hardwood floors or furniture, you may not want a smooth finish.
 A smooth finish is easier to see when it needs dusting, in comparison with a textured finish.
 We typically recommend a smooth finish for faux wood shutters like Polywood.Perks of shutters with a textured or wood grain finish – Shutters with a textured finish give you a more natural look in your home.
 That’s perfect if you want to bring the beauty of nature indoors, particularly if you want to match the look of your hardwood flooring.
-A wood grain on your shutters may also make it harder to see dust, meaning you can wait a little longer between regular cleanings.
+A wood grain on your shutters may also make it more difficult to see dust, which means you can wait a little longer between regular cleanings.
 A wood-grain finish looks especially great on real wood shutters in Boston.